WebGPU Quick Reference

 Are these pages up to date?

 The WebGPU specification is still under development and changes frequently.
-These reference pages are auto-created regularly from the WebGPU editor’s draft specification, as available on Github.
-If you find them outdated, drop me a message.
+The reference pages are auto-generated regularly from the evolving WebGPU specification.
+If you find them outdated, open an issue or drop me a message.